*Please note, the following post has been updated with the most recent SECURE Act of 2019

 Life with Period Certain: This option provides a guaranteed number of payments, typically for 10 or 20 years.
 For example, if the owner selected a “10 year period certain,” payments will continue until the owner passes away or for ten years, whichever is longer.
 If the annuitant dies after five years, the beneficiary(ies) will receive the remaining five years of payments.

 Joint and Survivor: Payments continue to the surviving designated beneficiary (typically a spouse).
 The payments end when the surviving beneficiary dies.

 Annuities have additional options, called riders, so even with the above payout options, if there is an additional death benefit rider, you might receive an inheritance, but the contract/rider may limit your choices in receiving the payout.

 A non-annuitized annuity (try to say that 3x)

-1. Five-year rule: The distribution of the entire balance of the annuity must take place within five years of the owner’s death.
-It doesn’t matter if you take all the proceeds in year one, two, five, or spread them out over each of the five years.
+Five-year rule: The distribution of the entire balance of the annuity must take place within five years of the owner’s death.
+It doesn’t matter if it’s all in years one, two, five, or spread out over each of the five years.

 But (you knew there was a but coming) you give up the cash balance for a guaranteed payment.
 If you need more than what the annuity pays out, then tough #$@#%, that’s all you get.
 This my least favorite option because it’s too limiting.

-On the other hand, if you’re afraid you’re going to run out of money, lack discipline, or if it makes you feel better knowing you have a guaranteed monthly payment, then annuitizing is appropriate.
+But, if you’re afraid you’re going to run out of money, or if you’ll feel better knowing you have a guaranteed monthly payment, annuitizing may be appropriate.